Marijn17s/irHub/Recommended Settings.md

 - [ ] Start with iRacing sim
 - [ ] Stop with iRacing sim
 - [ ] Minimize to tray on startup
-- Minimize to tray delay: 2200 ms
 - [ ] Close to tray on startup
-- Close to tray delay: 2200 ms

 > We recommend to use the built-in minimize on startup in the SimHub settings.
 However if you do decide to use our minimize / close on startup feature, make sure to enable minimize to tray / close to tray in the SimHub settings.